The best high-end holiday homes to rent in Cornwall

 We can’t think of anything more quaint and quintessentially British than holidaying on a former daffodil farm on the banks of the River Tamar.
 Lower Marsh Farm, which was once part of the estate of the Duchy of Cornwall, has since been converted to offer a variety of self-catering accommodation, the most luxurious of which is Kingfisher Barn.

-Housed in a converted traditional stone barn, it offers space for up to eight people across two storeys.
+Housed in a converted traditional stone barn, it offers space for up to eight people across two floors.
 Its unusual design sees a top floor dominated by a lofty open kitchen and living area, perfect for gathering in after dark, while the home also has a private hot tub, outdoor dining space, barbecue and herb garden.
 If you can drag yourself away from the barn, however, Lower Marsh Farm’s 40 acres of land offer plenty to keep guests entertained.
 Ramble through the Salt Marsh Nature Reserve, try your hand on the tennis and basketball courts, or take part in a foraging workshop.
 The farm also offers in-room spa treatments, a menu of home-cooked meals to be delivered to your barn as well as wine and gin tasting sessions.

 From £570 for a three-night minimum stay.

-Manor Cottage, Botelet, Fowey
+Botelet, Fowey

-This beautiful estate in the heart of rural Fowey has been owned and cared for by the Tamblyn family for more than 150 years and, in recent years, has been opened up to the public to offer the ultimate in old school relaxation.
-Three self-catering cottages and a yurt are available but the best of these is undoubtedly the Manor Cottage.
+This beautiful estate in the heart of rural Fowey has been owned and cared for by the Tamblyn family for more than 150 years and, in recent years, has been opened up to the public to offer the ultimate in old-school relaxation.
+Three self-catering cottages and a yurt are available but the best of these is undoubtedly the Manor House.
 A Grade II-listed building that was recorded in the Domesday Book, it has been sensitively renovated to provide elegant accommodation for five, including a pretty sitting room and dining room with piano.
 There’s also a private walled garden with a dining area where your only visitors will be a passing chicken or two.

 It also makes for a great setting for memorable family holidays, where youngsters can be let loose in the surrounding fields, play on the trampoline in the orchard behind Manor Cottage, dip their toes in the nearby stream that runs through the woodland, and meet the estate's free-roaming chickens.
 For parents, there’s also a treatment room for bespoke massages as well as a range of wellbeing courses and workshops, including meditation, yoga and sketching.